Soy-Free Tempeh Recipe

 Tempeh originated from Indonesia, Java Island, which is one of the very few soy products not created from China.
 Traditionally tempeh is made with fermented soybeans and has a rich smoky and mushroomy flavor with a firm, nutty texture.
 Tempeh is famous among vegans and is used in dishes to replace meat because of its high protein content.
 Tempeh is an excellent way of adding more beautiful textures to your meals.
 It is packed with nutrients and contains natural antibiotics produced by the Rhizopus molds.

 Instead of soybeans, I am using white beans in this Tempeh recipe.
 The beans I have used are U.S. pulses.
 You could use any beans.
 It is a beautiful alternative to soy.
 The white beans provide a mild creamy flavor with an earthy, hearty taste perfect for salads or sautéed with your favorite vegetables.

 The Tempeh starter culture can be sourced from different health shops depending on your location.
 All you need is patience for this recipe, and you will be greatly rewarded, I promise!
 It is way better than store-bought, GMO-free, and unpasteurized.

 I hope this Tempeh recipe is helpful and it inspires you to create your version of Tempeh.

 Black Bean Tempeh Recipe

-How to make tempeh from scratch with white beans instead of soybeans.
+How to make tempeh from scratch with black beans instead of soybeans.

 - 250 g black beans